darkmatter08/toy-models-for-superposition/README.md

 Here feature strength is measured by the magnitude of the vector.

 Normally, without 2 conditions above, in an 2D XY space, you can represent:
-at most 4 features in the direction positive X, negative X, positive Y and negative Y
+at most 4 features in the direction positive X, negative X, positive Y and negative Y directions
-Thus the neural network can only learn 4 features
+Thus the neural network can only learn 4 features which are 90 degrees apart
-and thus only learns Top-4 features from data
+and thus only learns Top-4 weighted features from data

 But when Superposition happens, the neural network will
 arrange vector features into a windmill structure like roots of unity,
 squeezing 5 features(2pi/5 angle) or 8 features(2pi/8)
-onto 2d XY space.
+onto 2d the XY space.

+So when a feature is detected, since the vector features are not 90 degrees(orthogonal)
+another correlated features at the side will also fire
+but the RELU will cut it off which allows the network to squeeze more features
+resulting in angles between features to be < 90 degrees (non independent)